software-trizzey/djazzy-vscode/README.md

 For more information about how the scoring system works, please see the [N+1 Query Detection Scoring System](./nplusone-scoring.md).

-## Configuration 🧪

-### General Settings

-- **Check New Code Only**: Limit checks to newly written or modified code to focus on current development.
-- **Notification Interval**: Set how frequently you receive reminders to review suggestions for testing business logic.
-- **Language-Specific Settings**: Adjust settings for Python linting support.
-- **N+1 Query Detection Sensitivity**: Adjust the sensitivity of N+1 query detection.

-Access these settings by going to `Preferences → Settings → Extensions → Djangoly`.

 ## Known Issues & Limitations 🐞

 - **False Positives**: As an MVP undergoing rapid development, Djangoly may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@djangoly.com](mailto:support@djangoly.com).